 In 2015, the industry my husband had been working in for over 10 years started to decline – abruptly.
-There were thousands of lay-offs in our city, projects were cancelled, no one was hiring, and my husband was made redundant.
-There were no job prospects in sight, and my business wasn’t doing well enough to support our family yet.
-We decided to move to England, where my husband is from, and start over.
+There were thousands of lay-offs in our city, projects were cancelled and we decided to move to England, where my husband is from, and start over.
 Within 3 months, we were here.
 This was an extremely difficult, sad and lonely time for me, and to be honest, I’m still finding my way (tribe) all these years later.
 But it is getting easier.

-In November 2016, I launched Awake Organics, which is born from my heart.
-Since then our aromatherapy-based products have won two awards, and have appeared in several national glossies.
-Our range is for health and wellness conscious women, who are are seeking natural ways to manage the stresses and strains of modern life, and avoid additional exposure to harmful chemicals.
+In October 2017, I officially incorporated Awake Organics, which is born from my heart.
+Since then our wellness-inspired products have won many awards, inspired people to live their healthiest life, have appeared all over the press and are even stocked by lovely international retailers.
+Our range is for health and wellness conscious people, who are are seeking natural ways to manage the stresses and strains of modern life, and avoid additional exposure to the chemicals on their radar.

 I’m really proud of our organic skin care range and Health & Wellness Blog.
 It embodies everything that I strive for in my own life.
 Every single product we manufacture is carefully and consciously crafted, using ethical, organic and sustainable ingredients.
 We buy our ingredients and packaging from UK suppliers, keeping money in the local economy.
 And we advocate for the earth by using materials that leave little impact.
 Above all, we love what we do.
 Our products are alive and, when you apply them with your whole heart and mind, your body will respond in positive ways.